boyney123/davidboyne.co.uk/_posts/2016-04-29-redux-form-validation-with-yup.md

 ---
 layout: post

-title: Easy validation with redux-form and schemas
+title: Using schemas to validate redux-forms

 subtitle: "Using React, redux, redux-forms and yup to build forms and validation"